Masters Student Requirements

 - Includes 20-24 hours of course work excluding seminars and P/NP courses, 6-10 hours of thesis and 8 hours must be taken at the 900-level or 800-level with no 400 counterpart.

-- Meet with MS Examinig Committee - It is your responsibility to call meetings with your committee
+- Meet with MS Examining Committee - It is your responsibility to call meetings with your committee to discuss your academic progress, research progress, and your individual development plan

 - Make a presentation to the School of Biological Sciences Community - All students are required to present their work (either proposed, in progress, or completed) to the School of Biological Sciences community each year.
 Student presentations may be oral as part of one of the specialization seminars or as a poster at the annual Biology Graduate Students Association symposium. **Please see Specialization Requirements for additional requirements regarding presenting research**